odoo/documentation/purchase/purchases/tender/manage_multiple_offers.rst

 In the **Agreement Type** field, choose Purchase Tender.

+The **Agreement Deadline** field tells the vendors when to have their offers submitted.

+The **Ordering Date** field tells the vendors when we will submit a purchase order to the chosen vendor.

+The **Delivery Date** field tells the vendors when the product will have to be delivered.

 You do not have to define a **Vendor**.

 In the **Products** section, click on **Add an item**.
 Select products